 The savings on water treatment costs generated by these water efficiency devices can help water systems that do not have volumetric charges control their costs.

-Glenn Barnes is a senior project director with the Environmental Finance Center and is the co-director of the Smart Management for Small Water Systems project.
+Glenn Barnes is also the co-director of the Smart Management for Small Water Systems project.